wollewald/SI1145_WE/README.md

 I attached a list of public functions and fritzing schemes for the example sketches.

-You find further details here (now available in German and Englis): https://wolles-elektronikkiste.de/si1145-als-ir-uv-und-ps-sensor?lang=en
+You find further details here (now available in German and English): https://wolles-elektronikkiste.de/si1145-als-ir-uv-und-ps-sensor?lang=en

 I tried to capture all relevant features of the SI1145.
 If you miss something or